simonpl/elektrol-gif-maker/README.md

 `--channels/-c <channels>` defines animations for which channels should be produced.
 Possible Channels are 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 and RGB.
 If it's not defined, all Channels will be animated.

+`--year/-y <year>`, `--month/-m <month>` and `--day <day>` the date whose images should be used.
+If not all three are defined, the date of yesterday will be used.

 Example:

-`./elektrol-gif-maker --server ftp.ntsomz.ru --user electro --password electro --delay 0.1 --outputdir . --channels 1 3 5 9 RGB`
+`./elektrol-gif-maker --server ftp.ntsomz.ru --user electro --password electro --delay 0.1 --outputdir . --channels 1 2 5 RGB --year 2012 --month 5 --day 23`

-An option to define the date will be added later.